Cyriaque Lamar

 Deranged with friendship, Xoz improvised a plan so irresponsible, it made his heretofore life a profile in restraint.
 He would bang the bat against the chair at a scouring speed.
 Sparks would fly and torch the corn, and they’d skibble off, shrouded by flame and the puck-A puck-A of conflagration.

-The mollusk tensed his muscles, holding the bat with Scylla and the chair in Brolic.
-He calculated that the force necessary would cost him Pig Iron, the chair, a few days of existence, and at least one arm.
+Xoz tensed his muscles, holding the bat with Scylla and the chair in Brolic.
+He calculated that the force necessary would cost him the bat, the chair, a few days of existence, and at least one arm.
 Still, it’d be worth it: he’d sacrifice many treasures for the most precious one of all, plus someone he happened to live with.

 Xoz raised the bat to Antares, and dropped a slice supersonic.